daniel-chris-lucas/learning/JavaScript/ReactJS/learn-understand-react/08-combining-flux-react-router/README.md

 8. Fetching single records from a store
 9. Rendering an image detail
 10. Actions on multiple methods
+11. Listening to many changes in a component

 ## Additional info